garrekstemo/Optics-Tutorials/lesson-1-optical-elements-alignment.md

 - Put Mirror 1 and Mirror 2 close together so we have maximum range of motion for the beam.
 - Make the irises as far apart as possible for easier and more precise alignment

+## Focusing optics
+- Parabolic mirrors
+- Lenses

+## Activities

+These activities are to be completed without instructor supervision and may be done in pairs.
+Students will practice techniques and then the instructor should check progress after a couple of days and give advice and encouragement.

+1. Align a red laser onto a target card with two mirrors and two irises.
+2. Focus a red laser beam through a sample (liquid crystal? pinhole?) and recollimate it into a detector connected to an oscilloscope. (can be done with lenses or parabolic mirrors)
+3.

 ## Aligning higher powered beams